Private Law - Section 7 and 37 Reports

 - Ensure that where domestic violence is proven, and there is a Child Arrangements Order in place, any arrangements protects the safety and well being of the child and parent who cares fore the child and that neither are exposed to further harm.

-Throughout the Practice Direction, the concept of harm also applies to the parent who has suffered Domestic Violence and Abuse as well as the child, and the court is required to carefully consider the impact of such behaviour on both child and carer as part of the outcome of the court’s directions and orders.
+Throughout the Practice Direction, the concept of harm also applies to the parent who has suffered Domestic Abuse as well as the child, and the court is required to carefully consider the impact of such behaviour on both child and carer as part of the outcome of the court's directions and orders.

 Finding of Facts Hearings